Tips on RV Camping and Travel in Colorado

 Renting an RV

 Not everyone owns an RV or camper, but that doesn’t mean you have to miss out on all the fun.
-RV rental companies are all over the state; you’ll have the opportunity to rent a towable camper or a big rig RV that will fit the whole family in luxurious comfort.
+RV rental companies are all over the state; you’ll have the opportunity to rent a towable camper or a big rig RV that will comfortably fit the whole family.
 Companies like RV Share or Cruise America have plenty of options to give you exactly what you’re looking for, and many offer options like one-way trips and unlimited mileage, so you can take the opportunity to drive all over Colorado and beyond (a trip to see all four Colorado National Parks, anyone?).

 If you know where you want to go, many campsites offer on-site RV rentals, like Dolores River Campground in Dolores, CO (You can also rent a Conestoga Wagon, a yurt, or a cabin; you can also bring your own RV), where you can stay in a cozy, tricked-out Airstream trailer.